danielbodnar/awesome-stars/BY-LANG.md

 ## Svelte

+- [sfx101/deck](https://github.com/sfx101/deck) - DECK is a powerful and high performant local web development studio, an open source alternative to Docker desktop
+- [berrysauce/ingredients](https://github.com/berrysauce/ingredients) - 🧪  Determine the "ingredients" (or technologies) behind a website
 - [goniszewski/grimoire](https://github.com/goniszewski/grimoire) - Bookmark manager for the wizards 🧙
 - [navorite/sessionic](https://github.com/navorite/sessionic) - A web extension to save, manage and restore sessions, windows and tabs.
 - [mannprerak2/putaway](https://github.com/mannprerak2/putaway) - A chrome extension to save Tabs and Sessions as Bookmarks (Made with Svelte)